equinix-labs/forte/README.md

 There is a 5G Control Plane cluster (f5gc-cp), 5G User Plane cluster (f5gc-upf) and the simulated UE (device) and GNB (tower) cluster (f5gc-ueran).
 All are linked to the virtual router (Cisco 8000v) that allows to connect VMs together and to the Internet and Public/Private Clouds via [Equinix Fabric](https://www.equinix.com/products/digital-infrastructure-services/equinix-fabric).

 The Forte project is targeted for developers/architects to try out the optimal placement of 5G functions on the edge infra that can be deployed and provisioned in (near) real time.
-We call it FORTE - Five-G Optimized by Real Time Edge.
+We call it FORTE - FiveG (5G) Optimized by Real Time Edge.
 The detailed design diagram is shown below.

 ![](images/FORTE-Design-1.png)